How to protect yourself from viruses and scammers

 - Use programs to protect your passwords.
 There are too many passwords to remember.
 Right?
 So, you can use such programs as Roboform and LastPass to store passwords on your computer.
 Another option is keeping your passwords in a text file on a flash drive, but be careful.
 Don’t use the flash drive with unknown computers, as they can be infected with viruses and malware.
 Houston Web Design

 - Be careful with emails.
-Emails are a well-known tool of scammers.
-So, it is better to use web-based program SpamKiler, which encrypts email address displayed on your site.
+Emails are a well-known tool for scammers.
+So, it is better to use the web-based program SpamKiler, which encrypts the email addresses displayed on your site.
 There are several tips on how to avoid a scam:

 - Don’t respond to any message, which asks for your financial information.

 - Don’t click on the links in such messages.